Friday, March 25, 2022

 Protein: Chicken, beef, tuna, cottage cheese, eggs, milk

 Frozen vegetables and fruit are undervalued.
-If you’re adverse to cooking at home or your talents lay elsewhere frozen vegetables are perfect; pre-washed, pre-chopped and ready to use, cooking couldn’t be simpler.
+If you’re averse to cooking at home or your talents lay elsewhere frozen vegetables are perfect; pre-washed, pre-chopped and ready to use, cooking couldn’t be simpler.
 Bags of frozen vegetables are often cheaper than their fresh varieties and as they are picked and frozen at the peak of freshness, frozen vegetables and fruit almost have all their goodness locked in.
 In addition, unfrozen vegetables lose their freshness quickly and this can add to the amount of food that you waste.